fknop/hapi-pagination/README.md

 If you pass an object but forgot to pass a key for your results, the paginate method will throw an error.
 Same thing if the key does not exist.

+Please note that if you pass metadata in headers the custom properties don't work, because we don't want to change the response in this case.

 ##### WARNING: If the results is not an array, the program will throw an implementation error.

 If totalCount is not exposed through the request object